Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 {% include video id="x67rH15sAkI?start=3833" provider="youtube" %}

-## Day 8 NCM
+## Day 8 National Corvette Museum (NCM) Motorsports Park, Bowling Green, Kentucky
 I drove the events at NCM and it was a blast.
-The weekend before I went to a chin track days here, so I already knew the course and had multiple sessions of experience driving it.
+The weekend before I went to a Chin Track Days here, so I already knew the course and had multiple sessions of experience driving it.
 In the morning, we first drove the east course, then afterwards we moved directly into line to drive the west course.
-Driving the split up course was new but pit in and pit out was easy to find, and we looked for them when we walked on the course in the morning.
+Driving the split up course was new, but pit-in and pit-out was easy to find, and we looked for them when we walked on the course in the morning.
 I was able to run good times and I felt more confident on the track than I did during the week before.
-The previous experienced helped tremendously.
+The previous experience helped tremendously.
 The sink hole portion was the most fun, and I was able to squeak the tires for most of the entrance turn.
 My time on the west course was comparably better, but the straights were to the advantage of our car.
 For lunch they had hibachi from a food truck.
 I was happy